jddf/spec/draft-ucarion-jddf-xx.md

 `PropertiesFooUser`, `PropertiesBarUser`, and `PropertiesBazUser`; obtuse names like these are less useful to human-written code than names like `User`.

-Furthermore, even though `PropertiesFooUser` and `PropertiesBarUser` are essentially identical, they would not be interchangeable in many statically-typed programming languages.
-A code generator could attempt to circument this by deduping identical definitions, but then the user might be confused as to why the subtly different `PropertiesBazUser`, which would use `userId` instead of `user_id`, was not deduplicated.
+Furthermore, even though `PropertiesFooUser` and `PropertiesBarUser` would be essentially identical, they would not be interchangeable in many statically-typed programming languages.
+A code generator could attempt to circumvent this by deduplicating identical definitions, but then the user might be confused as to why the subtly distinct `PropertiesBazUser`, defined from a schema allowing a property named `userId` (not `user_id`), was not deduplicated.

-Because there seem to be a number of implementation and usability challenges associated with non-root definitions, and because it would be easier to later amend JDDF to permit for non-root definitions than to later prohibit them, this document does not permit non-root definitions in JDDF schemas.
+Because there seem to be implementation and usability challenges associated with non-root definitions, and because it would be easier to later amend JDDF to permit for non-root definitions than to later amend JDDF to prohibit them, this document does not permit non-root definitions in JDDF schemas.

 # Comparison with CDDL {#comparison-with-cddl}